Advertisement

 • Flatten this and steam this in a greased idli maker.

-• Steam for 15 minutes in a medium flame.
+• Steam for 15 minutes over medium heat.

 Steam the dough

-• Take this out and add lemon juice to this.
+• Take this out and add lemon juice to it.
 You can eat this maavu too if you like.
 It will be very tasty.
 Do not eat more.
 It will upset your tummy.

 steamed-dough

-• Sprinkle little water when it is hot and knead this into a smooth dough.
-You can grease your hands with coconut oil too.
+• Sprinkle a little water over it when it is hot, and knead it into a smooth dough.
+You can grease your hands with coconut oil, too.

-• This will take 10-15 minutes and also slight pressure is involved in kneading the dough.
+• This will take 10-15 minutes, and some slight pressure is involved in kneading the dough.

 knead-dough